This content is not available in your preferred language.

 Migrating LabVIEW CodeIdentify the appropriate process for migrating a SIT application based on the features used to create the application in LabVIEW:

 If you developed an SIT application using palette VIs the Simulation Interface Toolkit provided, you can replace many of the SIT VIs with Model Interface Toolkit VIs that provide similar functionality.
 For example, both toolkits provide VIs for initializing models, taking model time steps, and probing signals.

 If you generated an SIT application, including host and driver VIs, using the SIT Connection Manager dialog box, you might need to rewrite the application because parts of the generated code do not correspond to Model Interface Toolkit VIs.
-If you cannot redevelop the application using the Model Interface Toolkit, National Instruments will continue to offer support according to the guidelines found in the NI LabVIEW Life Cycle Policy, so you can continue to use LabVIEW SIT while you migrate your applications to the Model Interface Toolkit.
+If you cannot redevelop the application using the Model Interface Toolkit, NI will continue to offer support according to the guidelines found in the NI LabVIEW Life Cycle Policy, so you can continue to use LabVIEW SIT while you migrate your applications to the Model Interface Toolkit.